Sam-Osian/PFD-toolkit/docs/usage.md

 `filtered_reports` also returns a pandas DataFrame, but only contains reports that matched your query.

 For more information on Screening reports, see [Screening relevant reports](screener/index.md).

+---

+## What next?

+Once you've got your filtered dataset, it is ready for qualitative analysis tasks.

+You can do this manually, if you'd like, or you can use PFD Toolkit's [Extractor module](extractor/index.md) to surface key information from report, including recurring themes.